cissagatto/BellPartitionsMultiLabel/README.md

 <img src="https://github.com/cissagatto/BellPartitionsMultiLabel/blob/main/images/results.png" width="300">

-## Software Requirements
-This code was develop in R Studio Version 1.3.959 © 2009-2020, PBC, "Middlemist Red" (3a09be39, 2020-05-18) for Windows.
-The R language version was 4.0.1 (2020-06-06) with x86_64-w64-mingw32 platform.
-Please make sure all the dependencies are installed (verify libraries.R).
-This code does not provide an installation of R packages.

-## Hardware Requirements
-This code was tested in a laptop with 16,0GB RAM and a processor Intel (R) Core (TM) i7-5500U CPU @ 2.40 GHz for datasets with less than 8 labels in label space.
-With you want to test datasets with more than 8 labels, it is recommended that you use a cluster with high available RAM.

 ## Acknowledgment
 This study is financed in part by the Coordenação de Aperfeiçoamento de Pessoal de Nível Superior - Brasil (CAPES) - Finance Code 001